 The commute to Caramoan takes at least four hours from Naga City, Camarines Sur.
-Two hours land trip from Naga City to Sabang Beach and another two hour ferry (pumpboat) ride going to Guijalo Port in Caramoan.
+Two hours land trip from Naga City to Sabang Beach and another two-hour ferry (pumpboat) ride going to Guijalo Port in Caramoan.
 After quick morning tour of Naga City, I took a tricycle to the FILCAB terminal located across SM City Naga.
 The (L300) van left Naga City at 8:15am and arrived in Barrio Sabang, San Jose, Camarines Sur by 10am.
 Sabang Beach was just a couple of steps from where the van dropped us off.
-Looking around the long grey sand beach, it was easy to find the makeshift ferry waiting area since many of the passengers were already huddled together in that section of the beach.
+Looking around the long gray sand beach, it was easy to find the makeshift ferry waiting area since many of the passengers were already huddled together in that section of the beach.

 Toploading the ferry pupmboat to Caramoan in CamSur